gromacs/gromacs/docs/dev-manual/doxygen.rst

 This section describes the techical details and some tips and tricks for documenting specific code constructs such that useful documentation is produced.
-If you are wondering where to document a certain piece of information, see the documentation structure section in `Doxygen documentation for code layout`__.
+If you are wondering where to document a certain piece of information, see the documentation structure section in :ref:`dev-doc-layout`.
 The focus of the documentation should be on the overview content: Doxygen pages and the module documentation.
 An experienced developer can relatively easily read and understand individual functions, but the documentation should help in getting the big picture.

-__ doxygen-page-codelayout_

 Doxygen pages
 ^^^^^^^^^^^^^